 While the beaches in Tel Aviv are an excellent opportunity to wear the latest swimsuit you have, consider bringing options, one new and the other old.
 The Dead Sea is a must for tourists and could be a part of your itinerary.
 However, the hypersaline waters are ten times saltier than the sea and can fade your bathing suit.
 You do not want to ruin a cute pattern or color just because of a dip in the Dead Sea.

 Even during chilly months, you can still work up a sweat when visiting sites.
 Do not just pack summer clothes like shorts and tank tops, focus on the material.
 A breathable cotton shirt is better than a polyester one.
 If you come from countries that are pretty cold, stay away from denim (even if they are shorts) and opt for pants which are made of lighter fabric which can help against sweating in inconvenient areas.

 You will be going through a lot of shirts when trying to stay dry.
 Instead of packing a lot of extra shirts to refresh yourself during the day, you can launder them daily instead.
-Short-term rentals in Israel from www.bnbkosher.com can help you in a pinch.
-Their vacation rentals in Tel Aviv and short-term rentals in Jerusalem are equipped like home, so you can pack light a do the laundry with ease.
+Short-term rentals in Israel from www.koshack.com can help you in a pinch.
+Their Tel Aviv vacation rentals and short-term rentals in Jerusalem are equipped like home, so you can pack light a do the laundry with ease.